kklis/proxy/README.md

 ```
 proxy -l local_port -h remote_host -p remote_port [-i "input parser"] [-o "output parser"]
 ```
 Suppose you want to open port 8080 on a public host and forward all TCP packets to port 80 on machine 192.168.1.2 in the local network.
-In this case you install proxy on a public host and run it the following command:
+In this case you will install proxy on a public host and run it the following command:
 ```
 proxy -l 8080 -h 192.168.1.2 -p 80
 ```

+## Parsers

 Input parser and output parser are commands through which incoming and outgoing packets can be forwarded.
 For example to use a "tee" command to log all incoming http data to incoming.txt file you can start proxy with the following options:
 ```
 proxy -l 8080 -h 192.168.1.2 -p 80 -i "tee -a input.log" -o "tee -a output.log"